ghazal/plg_mvcoverride/README.md

 plg_mvcoverride
 ===============

-Joomla plugin to override Joomla MVC.
+Joomla plugin to override Joomla MVC (updated for j!3.8).

 Plugin used (and updated for j!3) in these joomla docs :